Success Stories

 Tips for securing a job in the mining industry

-A job in mining can be rewarding and well paying.
-To secure a role in the industry, job seekers need to know where to look and how to demonstrate their suitability.
+Mining recruitment can lead to rewarding and well-paying roles.
+To secure a position in the industry, job seekers need to know where to look and how to demonstrate their suitability.
 Here, Techforce shares their top insights.

 WA’s huge resources sector has always had the ability to lure prospective employees with big pay packets and there are currently plenty of jobs to go around.